cosmos/ibc/spec/ics-24-host-requirements/README.md

 # Synopsis

-This specification defines the minimal set of properties and interfaces which must be provided by a state machine hosting an implementation of the interblockchain communication protocol (IBC handler).
+This specification defines the minimal set of interfaces which must be provided and properties which must be fulfilled by a state machine hosting an IBC handler (implementation of the interblockchain communication protocol).

 # Specification

 ## Motivation

-IBC is designed to be a common standard which will be hosted by a variety of blockchains & state machines and must clearly define the requirements of the host.
+IBC is designed to be a common standard which will be hosted by a variety of blockchains & state machines and must clearly define the requirements of the host state machine.

 ## Definitions